segoh/spinasm-mode/README.md

 ## Installation

-The following instructions assume that are familiar with configuring Emacs and working with VirtualBox.
+The following instructions assume that you are familiar with Emacs and VirtualBox.

 Put this folder in your Emacs' load-path and add this to your .emacs file: